sneakaway-studio/tally-tracker-explorer/README.md

 	- [x] Timeline class
 	- [x] Create playback
 	- [x] Coroutine to play event at specific time

-- [ ] Playback History and Buffer automation
+### Playback History and Buffer automation

 - [ ] Create code that
 	- [ ] Automatically gets, or handles a lack of, new events
 	- [ ] Can consume data from the live API or local `JSON` files without changing anything
 - [ ] Potentially do it like:
 	- [ ] Use two C# collections (either a List or Dictionary) named `buffer` and a `history` that can be sorted by a date string.
 	- [ ] As the events are visualized, the event object is moved from the `buffer` to the `history`.
 	- [ ] If no (or not enough) new events are found on the next API call, then a "rewind" can happen where a chunk of events from history are placed back in the buffer and the "playhead" can restart at the end of the buffer (until the next check).

+### Timeline visualization

+- [ ] Build timeline Visualization that shows `history` and `buffer` 👈
+	- [ ] "Playhead" that moves horizontally with the current event
+	- [ ] `History` and `buffer` are both visualized, with dots showing number in each collection, on either side
+	- [ ] Playhead moves right as new events happen, increasing the `history` and decreasing the size of the `buffer`
+	- [ ] As `buffer` is filled back up `history` is deleted and playhead resets to left.
+	- [ ] Use [Colors](https://github.com/sneakaway-studio/tally-api/blob/master/public/assets/css/sass/custom.scss) from the website palette in the interface

 ### Interaction

-- [ ] Add methods so viewer with a controller (keyboard, joystick, etc.) in the Visualization Studio **OR** someone using this with an iPad can:
+- [ ] Add methods so viewer with a controller (keyboard, joystick, etc.) in the Visualization Studio **OR** someone using this with an iPad can: 👈
 	- [ ] Use horiz/vert axis (controller) or pinch/zoom (tablet) to select different players
 	- [ ] Click / press button / touch to zoom camera into and follow player
 	- [ ] While zoomed-in, display additional data on that player (from feed, username, etc.)